Eighteen months after voting to become a sanctuary congregation, Cedar Lane welcomed our first guest into physical sanctuary.

 How you can support Sanctuary for Rosa:

 - Serve on the Sanctuary Crew: New volunteers are always needed to sustain our efforts.
 There are opportunities for many different types of participation.
 Our greatest needs are for volunteers to serve as daytime and night-time companions, interpreters/translators, and to assist with meals/errands, and children's transportation and activities.
 Proficient Spanish speakers are always especially valued.
 At this time, we are also seeking volunteers with expertise in the areas of family law and nutritional counseling.
 In order to serve on the Sanctuary Crew, you must attend a Sanctuary Training.
-Our upcoming training dates are: Jan 18, 8:30 - 11 am, Jan 21, 6:30 - 9 pm, Feb 9, 8:30 - 11 am, and Feb 12, 6:30 - 9 pm.
+Our upcoming training dates are: Th, April 2, 6:30 - 9 pm, Chalice House, Sat, April 18, 8:30 - 11 am, Chalice House, Sun, May 3, 2:30 - 5 pm, Chalice House.
+Click here to learn more and sign-up.

 - Donate to our Sanctuary Fund: Donations to Cedar Lane’s Sanctuary Fund are needed and much appreciated.
 Click here to donate online and select “Sanctuary Support” in the drop-down menu.